vivianequeiroz/my-code-blog/README.md

 Regarding the goal of this project, it has been built to experience an end to end process of building and deploying a web application inside the Spring Boot environment and as a consequence obtain an improvement at my knowledge about the pros and cons of these technologies.

+     The project has been developed based on the Youtube playlist "Criando um blog com Spring Boot e deploy na AWS Elastic Beanstalk" from the Brazilian tech channel
+    <a href= "https://www.youtube.com/c/MichelliBrito"> Michelli Brito </a>

 # Technologies

 - Java Spring Boot